Kh3m/chat-app-react-ts/auth_service/README.md

 # Auth Service
-The Authorization and Authentication Service is responsible for providing access control and authentication functionalities within the Fixam's microservices.
+The Auth Service is responsible for providing access control and authentication functionalities within the Fixam's microservices.
 It verifies user credentials and enforces authorization policies based on predefined rules.

 ## Table of Contents
 - [Policy File](#policy-file)